|

 In addition, there are other "freeware" scanners that you may

-You should not rely exclusively on this short list of
+find useful: You should not rely exclusively on this short list of

 anti-spyware applications, however.
 Rather, you should investigate and test a range